varunbpatil/varunbpatil.github.io/_posts/2018-01-09-coursera_video_downloader.md

 You can get the code from [github](https://github.com/varunbpatil/Coursera_Video_Downloader) as well.

-NOTE: This script downloads all the lecture videos for a given week.
-So, the URL input to this script should be the Coursera page that contains the lecture videos for one week.
+NOTE: This script downloads all the lecture videos for ~~a given week~~ the entire course.
+The URL input to this script should be the Coursera page that contains the lecture videos for ~~one week~~ the first week.
 For [example](https://www.coursera.org/learn/convolutional-neural-networks/home/week/1),

 <img src="/assets/coursera.png" />